 6: How would you help teachers and staff improve student achievement?

-An example of a response to interview question #43 from the A+ Principal’s Interview Edge eBook.
+An example response to interview question #43 from the A+ Principal’s Interview Edge eBook.

 Tailor your response by grabbing some ideas from the statements below.
 Choose ideas the would be productive in the school to which you are applying.